bpk68/bpk68/README.md

 ## Tell me about the freelancing

-I run [Ark Labs](https://ark-labs.co.uk), a small-but-mighty freelance development team specialising in Jamstack development and web apps built on top of headless content management systems, such as GraphCMS, Contentful, or even WordPress (yes, it's a good choice as a headless CMS!).
+I run [K-Tech](https://robkendal.co.uk) (my trading name), a small-but-mighty freelance development team specialising in Jamstack development and web apps built with React and on top of headless content management systems, such as GraphCMS, Astro JS, and Storyblock to name a few.

 I'm also a Shopify partner so I love to help clients get their business online by building custom Shopify themes, apps, and managing their ecommerce websites.